DarkestAbed/challenge-de-ingestion/README.md

 All questions, requests and comments can be placed on the [Issues GitHub page](https://github.com/DarkestAbed/challenge-de-ingestion/issues).

 Also, if you want to contribute, you can fork the repo and [send a Pull Request](https://github.com/DarkestAbed/challenge-de-ingestion/pulls).

+## TODO: Tech debt

+- [ ] Develop and deploy a frontend web app for the REST API
+- [ ] Develop and deploy a CI/CD process, accounting for tests success